Generic Name: nilotinib (Oral route)

 Other Medical Problems

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Blood or bone marrow problems (eg, anemia, neutropenia, thrombocytopenia) or

-- Heart or blood vessel problems (eg, congestive heart failure, heart attack, ischemic heart disease, peripheral arterial occlusive disease, slow heartbeat, stroke), or history of or
+- Heart or blood vessel problems (eg, congestive heart failure, heart attack, ischemic heart disease, pericardial effusion, peripheral arterial occlusive disease, slow heartbeat, stroke), or history of or

 - Hyperkalemia (high potassium in the blood) or